 The law in California implements harsh penalties regarding sexting with minors.
 Depending on the situation, the local authorities may hand over the case to the federal government if the crime is severe or involves a minor from a different country.

-If the crime happened across state lines or another state, the authorities would send the case to the state that has jurisdiction.
-The authorities will be looking to charge substantial prison time as well as getting the person convicted to register as a sex offender.
+If the crime happened across state lines or another state, the authorities would send the case to the jurisdiction state.
+The authorities will be looking to charge substantial prison time and get the person convicted to register as a sex offender.

 Is it Sexting If a Minor Sent Me Nude Pictures?

-Additionally, if the police can prove that a person enticed a minor to send over nude photographs, then the offender can be charged with distributing child pornography or production of child pornography.
+Additionally, suppose the police can prove that a person enticed a minor to send nude photographs.
+In that case, the offender can be charged with distributing child pornography or producing child pornography.

 Penalties For Illegal Sexting In California

-The penalties for illegal sexting in California involving a juvenile will be tried in a juvenile court.
+The penalties for illegal sexting involving juveniles will be tried in a juvenile court in California.
 The authorities will take into consideration the ages of the people involved.

-For instance, if two 17-year olds were sexting each other and they don’t have a criminal record, a case will most likely not be filed.
+For instance, if two 17-year olds were sexting each other and they didn't have a criminal record, a case would most likely not be filed.
 On the other hand, if an adult is sexting with a minor, the case will be prosecuted in court.